XuechunZhang/nndl_team-projects/README.md

 * This change of the name can be done from the "Settings" tab which is located on the repo page.

-# ECBM4040 Group Project

-Towards Accurate Binary Convolutional Neural Network
+# ECBM4040 Group Project: Towards Accurate Binary Convolutional Neural Network

 Team ZXCV: Qichen Hu qh2199, Xuechun Zhang xz2795, Yingtong Han yh3067